 Using BPA, organizations don’t just reduce the number of manual steps required to get things done.
 They also integrate various disparate systems to form one well-connected and highly efficient machine.

 How to get started with business process automation

 Embracing business process automation can be daunting.
-To kickstart digital transformation, we recommend three steps: start small with one process, define your business logic, and choose an automation platform that can meet the needs of the business not only as it is, but as it grows.
+We recommend three steps: start small with one process, define your business logic, and choose an automation platform that can meet the needs of the business not only as it is but as it grows.